limianwang/osmos-lite/docs/document.md

 - Dynamic or derived properties defined in the model
 - Intrinsic properties of the document itself

+## Deleting properties

+As of version 1.2.0, Osmos allows you to delete properties in a document as well—provided, of course, that those properties are actually part of the document's schema.

 ## Dealing with validation errors

 Validation occurs in two phases.
 As soon as you try to write a value into a field, Osmos notifies you as to whether you attempted to access a property that is not defined in the document.
 This is done on purpose, and the failure occurs loudly (with an exception) in keeping with Osmos' main directive of data safety.